PHILLIPS, DAVID R.

 He is currently an Adjunct Professor in the Department of Geography and Planning in Macquarie University, Sydney, Australia, and in the Department of Health, Aging and Society at McMaster University, Ontario, Canada.
 He was formerly a Special Professor in the University of Nottingham.

-His current undergraduate teaching includes Social Gerontology (SOC3203) and Global Health (SSC4339) and the Junior Research Project.
-He has contributed to various research methods and postgraduate courses, and has extensive postgraduate supervision experience of masters and doctoral students in Hong Kong and elsewhere.
-He is currently supervising two PhD students investigating health in Ghana.
+His current undergraduate teaching includes Social Gerontology (SOC3203) and Global Health (SSC4339).
+He has contributed to various research methods, project courses and postgraduate courses, and has extensive postgraduate supervision experience of masters and doctoral students in Hong Kong and elsewhere.

 Editorial Appointments and Publications | Top

 He is Asian regional advisor to Health and Place and he has been an advisory editor to Social Science and Medicine.
 He is currently also on the editorial boards of Ageing International, Economía, Sociedad y Territorio and the Asian Journal of Gerontology and Geriatrics.
 He has published over one hundred papers and many chapters and reports.
 He has written or edited over fifteen books and monographs.
 Most recently, Global Health has appeared as an extended second edition.

 Selected Recent Publications| TopBooks

 Global health: an introduction to current and future trends.
 Routledge, Oxford and New York, Second Edition, 2017.
 Kevin McCracken and David R. Phillips (authors). xxvii+438 pp.